 You won’t find any metered spots outside of the big Hawaiian cities, but they work just the same as they do on the mainland.
-And if you find an urban street that feature parallel parking, then check for signs that list parking restrictions even if there are no meters.
+And if you find an urban street that features parallel parking, then check for signs that list parking restrictions even if there are no meters.
 Of course, this is all common sense for those who live in large mainland cities.

 Hawaii is a safe tropical paradise, but your rental car may be broken into at a trailhead’s parking lot.
 Thieves know the look of a rental car and they know that you’ll be hiking for hours.
-If you plan on parking in a remote dirt lot away from a main road in order to go on a hike, then you should take a few precautions.
+If you plan on parking in a remote dirt lot away from the main road in order to go on a hike, then you should take a few precautions.

 Make sure to remove all valuables from your vehicle and then check the weather report.
 If it’s not going to rain, leave the windows down a bit and the doors unlocked.
 Would-be thieves have no reason to break your window if the car is already open.